 The National Ballet of Canada is committed to outreach and education for families and youth who may not otherwise have the opportunity to experience the joys of ballet.
 The company has a wide range of age appropriate programs designed to engage with schools and kids in the GTA and communities all over Ontario.
 Our signature program for students is YOU dance.
 YOU dance stands for Youth, Outreach and Understanding and is designed to introduce students in grades four, five and six to the world of dance through FREE workshops and performances.
 Workshops are led by an Artist educator and present a learning experience for both students and classroom teachers.

 The company employs 120 artists, dancers and musicians, as well as production and administrative staff.
-All of the costumes and sets are built in our Scarborough production centre.
+All of the sets are built in our Scarborough production centre.
 We are the pre-eminent builder of full ballet productions in North America and these works are rented out to ballet companies around the world.

 To learn more about the history of the company visit our Virtual Museum.

 “The National Ballet of Canada’s first visit to the Saratoga Performing Arts Center Tuesday night brought a troupe brimming with excellent dancers.”

 – The Saratogian, 2013

 “The National Ballet of Canada move with bright footwork and easy upper bodies: this is a lively, confident company.”